 - Youth and Governance – Matching through Mentorship

-At the regional level, CGW is the National Chair of the International Conference for the Great Lakes Region (ICGLR) Civil Society Forum for Kenya that is domiciled at the National Coordination Mechanism (NCM) under the Ministry of Foreign Affairs and International Trade.
-It is also the Regional Chair of the Democracy and Good Governance thematic area at the Regional Civil Society Forum (RCSF) of ICGLR.
+At the regional level, 2015-2019, CGW served as the National Chair of the International Conference for the Great Lakes Region (ICGLR) Civil Society Forum for Kenya which is domiciled at the National Coordination Mechanism (NCM) under the Ministry of Foreign Affairs and International Trade.
+It is also the Regional leader of the Democracy and Good Governance thematic area at the Regional Civil Society Forum (RCSF) of ICGLR.

-To empower citizens for quality and effective service delivery for socio-economic and sustainable development
+Empowering citizens for quality and effective services delivery in social economic and sustainable development

 - Social justice and democracy

-- CGW has engaged with about 33 counties directly in this front including holding 27 county dialogues leading to the 1st National Conference in 2016 and the second in 2017.
+- CGW has engaged with about 33 counties directly on this front including holding 27 county dialogues leading to the 1st National Conference in 2016 and the second in 2017.

-- Last year (2017), CGW in partnership with the Council of Governors (COG), Ministry of Devolution and Planning, UNICEF and other partners organized the First Children’s Devolution Conference, whose communiqué informed the Outcome Document of the 4th Devolution Conference which was held in Naivasha, Nakuru County.
+- In 2017, CGW in partnership with the Council of Governors (COG), Ministry of Devolution and Planning, UNICEF, and other partners organized the First Children’s Devolution Conference, whose communiqué informed the Outcome Document of the 4th Devolution Conference which was held in Naivasha, Nakuru County.